A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Results

-Figure 4 shows the boxplot of SMD values for PS and for each of the three confounders, based on the original data (i.e., before matching) and for the pseudo-population (i.e., after matching).
-Each boxplot displays the variability due to the 10 aforementioned random samples.
+Figure 6 shows the boxplot of SMD values for PS and for each of the two confounders, based on the original data (i.e., before matching, in black) and for the pseudo-population (i.e., after matching by PS, in red).
+Each boxplot displays the variability due to the 20 aforementioned random samples.
 It can be seen that although matching by each confounder drastically improves the SMD values, those values are still non-zero; this suggests that even in the matched data, there are still some differences between the treatment and control groups in terms of each confounder.
-However, the SMD values for PS are near-zero, implying that although each confounder individually does not balance the two groups, the PS estimated from all of the confounders leads to adequate balance.
+However, the SMD values for PS are near-zero, implying that although each confounder individually does not balance the two groups, the PS estimated from both confounders leads to adequate balance.

-As a mean, the SMD is a summary measure; as described in the Method section, a more diagnostic assessment of balance is provided by 2-sample Q-Q plots (Figure 5).
-The three rows correspond to the three confounders.
+As a mean, the SMD is a summary measure; as described in the Method section, a more diagnostic assessment of balance is provided by two-sample Q-Q plots (Figure 7).
+The rows correspond to the confounders.
 The left column shows the Q-Q plots before matching.
 The lack of overlap with the diagonal (dashed) line suggests imbalance.
 For instance, as suggested by the strict, vertical shift of the Q-Q plot with respect to the diagonal line, geopotential height in the treatment group is generally larger than that in the control group.
 Said differently, before matching, for grid points where downward shortwave radiation flux exceeds its median, the values of geopotential height are generally larger than that over grid points where the flux is lower than its median.